apache/hudi/rfc/rfc-63/rfc-63.md

   The granularity of the pruning is at the partition level.

-- **File pruning**:  The file pruning carries out the pruning of the data at the file level, with the help of file-level or record-level index.
+- **Data Skipping**:  Skipping data at the file level, with the help of column stats or record-level index.
 For example, with column stats index containing minimum and maximum values of a column for each file, the files falling out of the range of the values compared to the predicate can be pruned.
 For a predicate with `age < 20`, the file pruning filters out a file with columns stats of `[30, 40]` as the minimum and maximum values of the column `age`.

-While Apache Hudi already supports partition pruning and file pruning with data skipping for different query engines, we recognize that the following use cases need better query performance and usability:
+While Hudi already supports partition pruning and data skipping for different query engines, we recognize that the following use cases need better query performance and usability:

-- File pruning based on functions defined on a column
+- Data skipping based on functions defined on column(s)
-- Efficient file pruning for files without physical partitioning
+- Support for different storage layouts and view partition as index
-- Effective file pruning after partition evolution, without rewriting data
+- Support for secondary indexes

 Next, we explain these use cases in detail.

-### Use Case 1: Pruning files based on functions defined on a column
+### Use Case 1: Data skipping based on functions defined on column(s)

 Let's consider a non-partitioned table containing the events with a `timestamp` column.
 The events with naturally increasing time are ingested into the table with bulk inserts every hour.
 In this case, assume that each file should